Ashby Pond Dredging and Environmental Improvements

 This project will be partially paid for by the city's stormwater utility fee.
 The city was awarded $588,000 in Stormwater Local Assistance grant funding from the Virginia Department of Environmental Quality in 2021 to help pay for the $1.575M project.

 In the months ahead the project team will continue to refine the design, seek and incorporate input from the community, and obtain necessary environmental permits.
-Construction is anticipated to begin in late 2023 and take 9-12 months to complete.
+Construction is anticipated to begin in late 2024 and take 9-12 months to complete.

 The City of Fairfax Department of Public Works is developing plans to dredge and upgrade Ashby Pond.
 Removing accumulated silt from the pond will increase the pond’s capacity to slow stormwater runoff and capture pollutants.
-The deeper pools will enhance water quality for local wildlife and improve the park’s aesthetics for visitors.
+The deeper pool will enhance water quality for local wildlife and improve the park’s aesthetics for visitors.

 Satoshi Eto, public works program manager, explains the project to dredge and improve Ashby Pond.